posted by Chaim and Dorothy Koppelman @ 2:43 PM

 contempt is to see the vivid presence of the opposites—beauty itself—in

+everything that exists.
 Often, when a woman is cleaning, two things occur—feverish activity and then

 exhaustion.
 Is there, however, in this painting, a relation of impediment and